MacdonaldRobinson/jquery-spa/README.md

 # jquery-ajax-loader
 - Makes it easy to fetch html via a url and inject it into an element.
 - Automaticly takes over anchor click events and makes anchor clicks load data via AJAX
+- Easy to create Vue or React like websites and page transitions.
+- Since data is simply loaded using AJAX you are inherently using SSR ( Server Side Rendering )
+- Uses the HTML5 History API internally so you can use the browsers back and forward buttons to navigate
+- Automaticly sends "pageview" events to google analytics when you navigate between different pages of your site
+- Ability to preload pages

 - The "ajaxLoadUrl" function has a third param which is a callback function, which you can use to override the default load behaviour and animation

     ```html